simonberner/calendar-widget/README.md

 - Deep linking from the Widget into the App can be made by wrapping a view with ```Link()```.
 This is only available on a medium and a large Widget.
 We can not have more than one touch targets on a small widget.
 The only touch target on a small widget is the whole widget.
 - On a small widget, we would use the view modifier ```.widgetURL()```
 ### Calendar
+- [The first day of the week](https://www.timeanddate.com/calendar/days/first-day-of-the-week.html) depends on where you are in the world.
 - Calendar.Component.weekday -> The weekday units are the numbers 1 through N (where for the Gregorian calendar N=7 and 1 is Sunday).
 ### Core Data
 - [Core Data](https://en.wikipedia.org/wiki/Core_Data) is a persistence framework.